 * * * * *

 When we arrived, the small LabCorp room was packed.
-People were sitting in every chair, sitting cross-legged on the floor, standing — all waiting for hard-to-pronounce lab tests.
+People were sitting in every chair, sitting cross-legged on the floor, and standing — all waiting for hard-to-pronounce lab tests.
 I checked in, sat on an end table, and we waited.
-I felt like oxygen was leaving the room.
+I felt as if oxygen was leaving the room.
 With each person called up, I tried not to envision what was happening to them.
-It seems like since this eye stint, I am forced to face some of my largest fears — needles, fluid, tight spaces.
-The only thing missing are mosquitoes and public bathrooms.
+It seemed as if since this eye stint, I was forced to face some of my largest fears — fluid for tests, needles to get that fluid, tight spaces for MRIs.
+The only part missing were mosquitoes and public bathrooms.
 “I think I want to leave,” I told James.

 * * * * *